Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Guarantee of Recovery Under Unbounded Random Noise

-This reveals the fact that the required number of sparse vectors $d$ is proportional to the noise variance $\sigma^2$ to guarantee the successful support recovery. {Because the mutual coherence $\mu$ depends on the number of measurements $M$, i.e., the larger the $M$ value is, the smaller the $\mu$ value will result, the relationship between $M$ and $d$ is not expressed explicitly in \eqref{approx d bound SOMPS}.
-Nevertheless, through the simulation in Section \ref{Ssimulation}, one can find more measurements leads to a fewer number of sparse vectors to guarantee the successful recovery.} \end{Remark}
+This reveals the fact that the required number of sparse vectors $d$ is proportional to the noise variance $\sigma^2$ in order to guarantee the successful support recovery.
+Because the mutual coherence $\mu$ depends on the number of measurements $M$, i.e., the larger the $M$ value is, the smaller the $\mu$ value will be, the relationship between $M$ and $d$ is not expressed explicitly in \eqref{approx d bound SOMPS}.
+Nevertheless, through the simulation in Section \ref{Ssimulation}, one can find more measurements lead to a fewer number of sparse vectors to guarantee the successful recovery. \end{Remark}

+In summary, for a given system, the SRP of SOMPS in Algorithm \ref{alg_SOMP} is provided in \cref{SOMPS guassian SRP}, which serves as a quantitative measure to evaluate the recovery performance of the system.
+Moreover, our theoretical findings also provide the guidelines for adjusting the system parameters to achieve the desired recovery performance.
+For example, if it is required that the SRP of SOMPS should be larger than 0.99, the signal power $C_{\min}$ can be adjusted based on \cref{cor condition} or \cref{new require for C}, the dimension of the measurement matrix $\bPhi$ can be modified using \cref{Cmin M}, and the number of sparse vectors can be determined through \cref{approx d bound SOMPS}.
+By following these guidelines, it becomes possible to finely tune the system parameters and achieve specific performance objectives.